asmadaha/cmt-project/README.md

 ### Build

+The project is designed to be fully reproducible on the SIE Ubuntu Linux VDI.

+No manual compilation steps are required from the user.
+All compilation is handled automatically by the provided Bash script "run.sh".

+Internally, the script compiles the C simulation using:

+gcc -O3 -std=c11 src/c/pd_simulation.c -o bin/pd_simulation

+The compiled executable is placed in the "bin/" directory.

 The entire project, including compilation, simulation, data generation, and figure creation, can be reproduced from a single terminal command.

 From the project root directory: bash run.sh